Self-Provisioning

 Have dozens of hundreds of end-users and wish to deploy Control D on all their individual devices?
 We can already sense how NOT excited you are about doing this.
 Don't be sad, this is going to be surprisingly painless.

-When you create a Device, a unique set of DNS resolvers is issued for that Device.
+When you create an Endpoint, a unique set of DNS resolvers is issued for that Endpoint.
 If you are the end-user, you can simply click "Help me configure this" button, which will kick off a setup tutorial for the chosen platform.

 Get Link